fleetdm/fleet/handbook/customer-success/README.md

 ### Assign a customer codename
 Occasionally, we will need to track public issues for customers and prospects who wish to remain anonymous on our public issue tracker.

-To do this, we choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html_(alphabetical)) and create a label in the fleetdm/fleet and fleetdm/confidential repos which we attach to the issue and any future issues for the customer or prospect.
+To do this, we choose an appropriate minor planet name from this [Minor planets page](https://minorplanetcenter.net//iau/lists/MPNames.html) (alphabetical) and create a label in the fleetdm/fleet and fleetdm/confidential repos which we attach to the issue and any future issues for the customer or prospect.

 As part of the label description in the fleetdm/confidential repo, add the customer or prospect name.
 This way, we maintain a confidential mapping of codename to customer or prospect.